Last reviewed on 3rd November 2023 by Martin Alexander (Mortgage Advisor)

 - Bridging loan

 Asset finance can also be a suitable option to purchase a hotel.
 This is especially true if your hotel requires additional furniture rather than a refurbishment.
-Using asset finance is also suitable for buying equipment such as computers and other office equipment.
+Using asset finance is also ideal for buying equipment such as computers and other office equipment.

-If your hotel doesn’t require much equipment, but would benefit from a renovation, then refurbishment or development finance could be better suited.
+If your hotel doesn’t require much equipment but would benefit from a renovation, then refurbishment or development finance could be better suited.

-Specialist advice for hotel finance
+Specialist advice for buying a hotel

-You can make an enquiry to get a more in-depth idea of what’s required for your individual situation.
+You can make an enquiry to get a more in-depth idea of what’s required for your situation.
 Our experts will then guide you further on whether or not your proposition is viable before approaching lenders.